“Ma'am, I am not receiving the appropriate reply protocol from them.”

 “Tartan, they’re five minutes away from the gravity pull.
 It doesn’t matter the protocol, we have visual confirmation.
 Press the button.
 That’s an order.”

 Tartan doesn’t look like much.
 She’s skinny, twenty-something, barely out of cadet academy.
 Well, if anything, I was much more than that at her age.
 I know why she’s here in the Kokeshi.
-The admiral thinks she’s got leadership potential.
+The Admiral thinks she’s got leadership potential.
 So far, I have seen none.
 She’s been fumbling with simple things.

 I have to do everything around this freaking starship.
 So I press the damn button.

 Starship Bebek is now trapped by the Kokeshi’s tractor beam, and there’s no way Kurabo V’s gravity will suck it to its deadly atmosphere.
 They would have no chance to survive down there.
 Honestly, Tartan...
 I know, I can’t say things like this out loud.
-I try to be the nice commander but it’s hard.
+I try to be the nice captain but it’s hard.
 Even if I don’t want to be the ship’s bitchy boss.

 Ensign Tartan and the others are looking at me as if I’ve kicked a puppy into oblivion.
 Silly people.
 Don’t they know I’m used to this?
 They hate my decisions, I know, but I’m usually right, so in the end it all works out.
 And they can just suck it.
 It’s not like I care, not internally anyway.
 On the outside I pretend to.
 I have to pretend, it’s part of being in command.
 It was the same story when we encountered that abandoned ship halfway between Earth and Santra.

-“Commander Toro, the Bebek is finishing its coupling.
+“Captain Toro, the Bebek is finishing its coupling.
 We’ll have the air seal in fifteen minutes.
 Are you sure I should approve it?”

-That’s Lieutenant Araujo.
+That’s First Lieutenant Araujo.
 Not only he’s my second-in-command, but he’s probably one of the few I have any respect for, and the one that keeps the ship together.
 He’s popular among the crew.
 A forty-something with the face of a baby, and an eternal smile on his face.
 He’s the political one, always trying to make people understand where I’m coming from, where I’m aiming at.
 I’m just the bossy lady at the helm of the ship.
 We make a good team.

 “Araujo, if you’re against it, just say it already,” I say.
 He knows, he knows me.
 My decisions may be rough, but they’re usually sound in the end.
 I trust him to know that, and to let me know if I’m screwing up monumentally.